felx/nimbus-jose-jwt/README.txt

 README

-Nimbus JOSE+JWT is a comprehensive Java implementation of the Javascript Object Signing and Encryption (JOSE) spec suite and the closely related JSON Web Token (JWT) spec.
+Nimbus JOSE+JWT is a Java library that implements the Javascript Object Signing and Encryption (JOSE) spec suite and the closely related JSON Web Token (JWT) spec.

 The library supports creating, querying, serialising and parsing of the following JOSE and JWT objects: